intrig/ict/ict/bitstring.md

 denotes hexadecimal, an `@` symbol denotes binary.
 Otherwise, strings are interpreted as hexadecimal.
 Spaces are ignored.

-The following table provides examples on how to represent a bitstring in ascii:
+The following table provides examples on how to represent a bitstring in ASCII:

 ASCII   | meaning
 ---------|---------